webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 Congestion exhibits itself in many different ways.
 There is no standardized behavior.
 In most cases when congestion is reached the network will drop excess packets.
 In other cases the network will buffer.
 This will cause the Transmission Time for your packets to increase.
-You could also see more Jitter as your network becomes congested.
+You could also see more jitter as your network becomes congested.
 This is a rapidly changing area and new algorithms for congestion detection are still being written.

 ### Dynamic